 Any well designed personal financial plan should include life insurance, savings and investments.
 Sometimes the lines that separate these three distinct financial products get blurred, because certain types of life insurance include saving and investing components.
 When it comes to planning your budget, examine all three of these categories separately for best results.

-Savings is money that you set aside for emergencies or for big ticket items.
-These funds should be kept in a safe account that is readily accessible, such as a bank savings or money market account.
-Investments involve risk, but are also expected to produce a higher rate of return than savings.
+Savings is money that you set aside for emergencies or for big-ticket items.
+These funds should be kept in a safe account that is readily accessible, such as bank savings or a money market.
+Investments involve risk but are also expected to produce a higher rate of return than savings.
 Investments may include stocks, mutual funds and real estate.
 Life insurance is a policy that promises to provide a monetary settlement to help provide for your loved ones in the event of your death.

 Whole Life Insurance

 Most of the life insurance policies sold in America are some form of whole life insurance.
 Whole life is so named because it covers the policyholder from the time it is purchased until death.
 It typically cannot be canceled except for nonpayment of premiums.
 Whole life includes a savings component that pays a low rate of interest but can build up considerable cash value over the years.

 Term Life Insurance

 Term insurance is pure insurance that covers you for a specific period of time, or term, such as 10 years or 20 years.
 If you die during the term, the policy pays your beneficiaries the stated amount of the policy.
 If you are still alive at the end of the term, the policy will expire, although some policies are sold as guaranteed renewable policies.
 This kind of insurance policy does not build any cash value but is considerably cheaper than whole life insurance.